gregpalmr/dcos-hbase/README.md

      $ scripts/start-hbase.sh 3

-## 3. View the HBase Web UI via the Marathon-LB load balancer
+## 3. View the HBase Web UI via the custom UI Proxy

-     a.
-If Marthon-LB is not already running start it with the command:

-          $ dcos package install --yes marathon-lb

      b.
-Get the public IP address of the public agent node on which Marathon-LB is running
+Get the public IP address of the public agent node on which the hbase-master-ui-proxy service is running

      c.
-Point your web browser to the load balanced port on the public agent node:
+Point your web browser to the Master UI proxy port on the public agent node:

-          http://<public agent public ip addr>:10010
+          http://<public agent public ip addr>:10610

 ## 4. Run the HBase Shell